Troubleshooting a custom key store - AWS Key Management Service

 When you create a KMS key in an AWS CloudHSM key store, AWS KMS creates the KMS key metadata in AWS KMS and generates the key material in the associated AWS CloudHSM cluster.
 When you schedule deletion of a KMS key in an AWS CloudHSM key store, after the waiting period, AWS KMS deletes the KMS key metadata.
 Then AWS KMS makes a best effort to delete the corresponding key material from the AWS CloudHSM cluster.
 The attempt might fail if AWS KMS cannot access the cluster, such as when it's disconnected from the AWS CloudHSM key store or the kmsuser password changes.
 AWS KMS does not attempt to delete key material from cluster backups.

 AWS KMS reports the results of its attempt to delete the key material from the cluster in the DeleteKey event entry of your AWS CloudTrail logs.
 It appears in the backingKeysDeletionStatus element of the additionalEventData element, as shown in the following example entry.
-The entry also includes the KMS key ARN, the AWS CloudHSM cluster ID, and the key handle of the key material (backing-key-id).
+The entry also includes the KMS key ARN, the AWS CloudHSM cluster ID, and the ID (backing-key-id) of the key material.

-1. Disconnect the AWS CloudHSM key store, if it is not already disconnected, then log into the key_mgmt_util, as explained in How to disconnect and log in.
+1. Disconnect the AWS CloudHSM key store, if it is not already disconnected, then login, as explained in How to disconnect and log in.

-For example, this command deletes key 262162 from the HSMs in the cluster.
-The key handle is listed in the CloudTrail log entry.
+The following example deletes a key from the HSMs in your cluster.
+The backing-key-id is listed in the CloudTrail log entry.
+Before running this command, replace the example backing-key-id with a valid one from your account.

-3. Log out of key_mgmt_util and reconnect the AWS CloudHSM key store as described in How to log out and reconnect.
+3. Log out and reconnect the AWS CloudHSM key store as described in How to log out and reconnect.

 How to recover deleted key material for a KMS key